 1,526 Tons (Surfaced)

 311' 9" x 27' 3" x 16' 10"

 10 × 21 in torpedo tubes

 1 × 5" deck gun

 Mike Gadd June 2006

-Latta was designated successful for the award of combat
+Latta was designated successful and awarded a combat

-insignia, a record surpassed by no commanding officer in the US Navy Submarine
+insignia, a record surpassed by no other Commanding Officer (C. O.) in the U. S. Navy Submarine

-Transported down the the Mississippi River inside a floating dry dock, then transited the Panama Canal and proceeded to Pearl Harbor arriving on December 25, 1944.
-On January 24, 1945, USS Lagarto and USS Haddock proceeded to Tanapag Harbor, arriving February 4, 1945.
+Afterwards, the submarine was transported inside a floating dry dock down the Mississippi River to the Gulf of Mexico then via the Panama Canal to Pearl Harbor arriving December 25, 1944.
+On January 24, 1945, USS Lagarto and USS Haddock proceeded to Tanapag Harbor off Saipan arriving February 4, 1945.